Expand description

 };Fields:

-Important: These hints are approximate due to bucket coalescing and concurrent access.
-Use them for backoff guidance, not strict guarantees.
+Important: These hints are approximate.
+Bucket coalescing and concurrent access both reduce accuracy.
+Use them for guidance, not as strict guarantees.

 §Suppressed

 Only returned by the suppressed strategy.
-Indicates probabilistic suppression is active.
+Indicates that probabilistic suppression is active because the key’s observed rate is at or above its target capacity.

 use trypema::RateLimitDecision;